 Jadzia was too used to that to feel any disappointment.
 She kissed him lightly, and left with a “I’ll be back by 2400.”

 They were out of their quarters and headed towards the turbolift when Odo said, “Actually, I’m not sure I want to go to the lounge.
-Even if I only see Starfleet officers I don’t know, I don’t want to see those in a place where I’m expecting to be sociable with them.”
+Even if I only see Starfleet officers I don’t know, I don’t want to be in their company in a place where I’m expecting to be sociable with them.”

 Jadzia thought for a moment, then said, “Odo, if we go somewhere else, could you maybe not mention it to Worf?”